krishnanunnir/krishnanunnir.github.io/_posts/2020-7-4-vim-to-browse-folders.md

 ---
 layout: post
 title: Using Vim as a file explorer
-description: How to navigate through ssh session in a more easier way
+description: Using Vim to navigate through a linux filesystem.
 comments: true
 ---
 #### How to use vim as a file explorer?